thestevenbell/tic-tac-toe/readME.md

 -diasble action on div after 1st click
 - highlight winner for 3 seconds with winner banner and highlight the winning x/o icons
+  -reset the game board after single game win
+  -remove classes from rows
+-reset the game tally after 3 wins
+  - clear the scoreKeep array
+-restart game witout force page reload by click on reset button -add board/reset button to 1/5 game win notice without resetting the counter -deal with tie in game - reset the round?
+-add "x" won round '?'
 ##UX/UI TO DO:
 -make mediaquuery to force aspect ratio
 -STYLE color color color

+##UX/UI DONE
+- animate win
+- animate a fade in and out x/o pattern on page load
+- define the action after win
 -add 5 game counter, x/o icon if win, frown if loss

-##UX/UI DONE
--animate win

-#NOTES:
+##FUTURE DEVELOPMENT
+- diplay directions on hover over the buttons above the board
+- Add # icon to the browser tab
+- make responsive
+  -remove the sidebars with player x/o icons
+  -hardcode the aspect ratio of the board to stop elongation -increase size of the talley divs, move below play and reset buttons -ensure the buttons work
+-AI
+-Play timer
+#TECHNOLOGY USED
+-CSS
+-HTML
+-JavaScript
+-JQuery
+#NOTES and RESOURCES
+-Google Web Fonts
+-Bootstrap Font and Web Icons
+-Reset.css
 - used text-shadow gerator http://css3gen.com/text-shadow/

-- write this function to reset the board = clearBoard() This function will go through every cell in checkerboard (see previous exercise) and set that cell's value to null.
--write another function to reset the tally clearTally - get number of div elements that were appended and then do an equal number of divs, or try to simple do a remove of all divs with the same class/id

-- animate a fade in and out x/o pattern on page load

--define the action after win